 SET teachers and Autism class teachers also complete short term planning.
 I have a short-term SET planning template and sample plan here.
 A cuntas míosúil is also required.
 This will either be included as part of the short term planning, or some schools require a separate document such as this.

 EAL teachers need to complete long term EAL plans for the children on their caseload using the Up and Away curriculum.
 The plan will depend on the level of English language proficiency achieved by the child on the Primary School Assessment Kit (PSAK).
 I have an EAL long term plan that can be edited in minutes to suit children on any level of the PSAK available here.

 EAL teachers also need to complete weekly plans.
-I have EAL plans for children at A1 level available here.
+I have short term editable EAL planning for all levels here.

 Student teachers who are on placement, usually complete lesson plans for each lesson that they teach, along with a weekly scheme detailing the work to be covered in a particular subject that week.
 The content of the lesson plan is usually very similar to what would be included in a fully qualified teacher’s short-term planning (strand, strand unit, curricular objectives, learning objectives, resources, integration, assessment, and differentiation), although the lesson plan usually would need to have more detail.
 The exact format and template that the student teacher should use will ordinarily be provided by their college.